jfedorov/gromacs/docs/user-guide/mdp-options.rst

       Pull coordinates of lower indices can be used as variables to this pull coordinate.
       Thus, pull transformation coordinates should have a higher pull coordinate index than all pull coordinates they transform.
-      All pull coordinates of lower pull coordinate index must also have :mdp:`pull-coord1-k` set to zero.

 .. mdp:: pull-coord1-expression